abioseth1/chat-app_react-firebase/README.md

 # React FireChat

-Source code of the React FireChat app built with React, Firebase, and Tailwind CSS.
+Source code of the React Firebase Chat app built with React, Firebase, and Tailwind CSS.
 Deployed on Netlify.

-Check out the live demo of the final result:
+Check out the live demo of the final result: 'coming soon'

 ## create-react-app